When we remember that everything is connected, we bring the world together.

 The exhibit explores the intersection of human culture and the natural environment through the story of how the native Kalapuya people managed the land in the Willamette Valley for millennia, and how their use of fire as a management tool ensured the existence of a biodiverse community—one which is now at risk of disappearing.
 This exhibit celebrates the oak savanna as a cultural landscape and aims to honor these ancestral Kalapuyan lands and the life that thrived in the savanna.

-Our first four exhibits are open to the public, and new trail signs were installed in 2019 (thanks to a generous grant from REI).
-Our timeline calls for installing one exhibit per year, and completing the program’s capital phase with the installation of a new entrance kiosk.
+Four exhibits are open to the public, and new trail signs were installed in 2019 (thanks to a generous grant from REI).
+We are currently pausing further exhibit development while we improve our existing installations.

 How you can help!